T206 Honus Wagner: Cobb–Edwards controversy

 A few months after the sale, Edwards asked Connelly if he would accept the card for his auction.
 Connelly consented and took the card across the country to prospective buyers.
 Meanwhile, HBO's Real Sports with Bryant Gumbel decided to cover the progress of Cobb and Edwards' struggles with the card.
 Connelly met a card dealer in New York City, Mike Mangasarian, who was sent on behalf of a prominent collector to check the card out.
-Mr. Mangasarian said the card seemed authentic and stated he would attend the auction for the card later on if the card could be taken out of the thick lucite holder for a closer examination.
-A promise was made that this could be done the day of the auction in Binghamton, NY.
-After the auction and by not bidding on the card Mr. Mangasarian revealed to HBO that he felt the back of the card was indeed real but in his opinion the front was not.
+Mangasarian said the card seemed authentic and stated he would attend the auction for the card later on if the card could be taken out of the thick lucite holder for a closer examination.
+A promise was made that this could be done the day of the auction in Binghamton, New York.
+After the auction and by not bidding on the card Mangasarian revealed to HBO that he felt the back of the card was indeed real but in his opinion the front was not.
 He explained that all T-206s have dark brown letters printed for the team's name and player's name and this one was in black.
 Additionally, he stated that he was not comfortable with the print process exhibited on the card's front.
 Meanwhile, a number of card collectors who doubted the card contacted eBay and demanded that the card's listing on the website be removed. eBay officials decided to remove the listing the day before the auction was scheduled to begin.
 As a result, a number of previously interested collectors decided not to bid for the card at the auction the next day.
 As Connelly pointed out, the collectors chose not to make bids because "[w]hen eBay pulled the card ... it raised too many questions about its authenticity."